mulesoft-labs/raml-for-jax-rs/raml-to-jaxrs/examples/maven-examples/features/README.md

 </build>
 ```

 We are now ready to run our project.
-The several use cases of this example are documented [here](USE_CASES.md).
+There are several use-cases listed and explained [here](USE_CASES.md).